ckim18/workshop-ws-chrome-extension/README.md

 * [X] Write some javascript for your chrome extensions
 * [X] Some quick and easy ways to bend complex webpages to your will
 * [X] How to add a pretty chrome extension button in your browser

+## Extra Credit
+* Add additional fun, creative features to this extension!
+Consider incorporating some APIs.
+Here is a link that might be helpful: https://developer.chrome.com/extensions/api_index

 ## Resources